smasse/Spectro/README.md

 no prio or prio 3: lowest priority, or no priority

-washere is for easily finding the place where was working last in current issue in different locations should not be used as a priority level
+washere is for easily finding the place where I was working last in current issue in different locations; should not be used as a priority level

-prod is for settings to be changed for production
+"prod" is for settings to be changed for production

-#### for next version: prio 2 & 3 ####
+#### TODO for next version: prio 2 & 3 ####

-2017-6-7 "Next Mic" button: tries next mic in list of available sound sources; device text shows the current mic details at top.

-new gui to allow user to test different mic and speaker config: bluetooth, usb, ...

-test with bluetooth mic and speakers, for altamer underwater tablet

 2017-12-27
 Previous url: url play button ==> play/pause, previous, {cancel/clear?}